Jump to content

 Fiery

-Meanwhile, can you please right-click on the bottom status bar of AIDA64 main window --> System Debug --> Battery Dump.
+2) Also, right-click on the bottom status bar of AIDA64 main window --> Sensor Debug --> ISA Sensor Dump.
 Copy-paste the full results into this topic.
-We'd like to check whether more sensor readings may be available for your UPS that we should implement.

 Thanks,